garrett-lam/scRNAseq_filterQC/README.md

  - __If you use/prefer conda__: Create environment using `conda env create -f cse185.yaml`.
 Then call `conda activate cse185` to activate the environment.
  - __If you use/prefer micromamba__: Create environment using `micromamba env create --name cse185 --file cse185_micromamba.yaml`.
 Then call `micromamba activate cse185` to activate the environment.

+_Note: the environment creation step may take a while (this is normal) and may throw warnings/messages (these may safely be ignored)._

 ## Manual Preprocessing Steps:
 **IMPORTANT:** Ensure barcodes, features, matrix files are formatted in the following way: